Case Study: Arizona Stadium Initiative

 Public funding for stadiums is a tough sell, especially in an anti-tax state such as Arizona.
 Adding to the difficulty was the fact that the Arizona Cardinals, the state’s NFL franchise, whose record was 3-13 in 2000, did not enjoy a high degree of public support.
 Indeed, voters had soundly rejected an earlier proposal to raise the sales tax to finance a new stadium.
 In the aftermath of that defeat, Arizona Governor Jane Hull created a special “Plan B Task Force” comprised of business and civic leaders to study whether building a new stadium was in the state’s best interests.

 The proposal was referred to the Arizona Legislature before it faced the voters.
-So controversial was the stadium that the bill to create Proposition 302 passed by a single vote in the Arizona House of Representatives.
+The stadium was so controversial that the bill to create Proposition 302 passed by only a single vote in the Arizona House of Representatives.

 A public opinion survey taken in February, 2000 showed that voters opposed construction of a new stadium by a margin of 65%-29%.
 There was never any polling that showed a majority of support for the stadium prior to election day.